 Low-Voltage Heating Element

 Finally, there are low-voltage radiant heat systems.
 These systems are ideal for mid-size to larger areas (300-3000 square feet) and are comprised of a control box, transformer, heating screen or cable, and thermostat.
 A unique advantage to a FloorHeat low-voltage system is the extremely low profile of the heating element.
-FloorHeat is practically paper thin and does not buildup floors during the installation.
-The floor heating system features a 12-inch wide, durable polymer heating element that is self-regulating.
+FloorHeat STEP is extremely thin and does not buildup floors during the installation.
+The floor heating system features a 12-inch wide, durable polymer heating element that is also self-regulating.

 It can be installed directly under any type of flooring including hardwood, tile, laminates, and carpet.
 Whereas most cable systems must be installed on top of the concrete board when installing tile, FloorHeat can be installed underneath it.
 These systems are easy to install and don’t require maintenance like a hydronic system.
 The self-regulating capability of FloorHeat means that when the ambient temperature rises, the electrical resistance increases and the consumption of electricity decreases.
 For this reason, the element cannot overheat, and the system is extremely energy efficient.